EDI and our partners have achieved several successes since the campaign began in 2009:

 Passing Laws to Hold Sex Traffickers Accountable, Create Resources for Survivors

 - New!
 Creating Funding Streams for Specialized Services.
 EDI advocated to create new funding streams for specialized services for survivors of prostitution and trafficking.
-SB 3558 was passed in the 2014 General Assembly, read more here.
+Read more about the law here.

 Illinois Safe Children Act is the first law in the nation to make minors immune from prosecution for prostitution.
 Read more about the law here.

 Justice for Victims of Sex Trafficking Crimes Act offers survivors of sex trafficking the opportunity to have prostitution convictions removed from their records.
 Read more about the law here.

 - PA 97-0897 (Formerly HB 5278): Reforming Illinois’ Human Trafficking Code: Passed unanimously in the General Assembly, this bill was signed into law by Governor Pat Quinn in August of 2012.
 PA 97-0897 expands the scope of the state involuntary servitude law by including additional means by which a trafficker can obtain or maintain a victim.
 The bill removes confusing language from the statute and lessens the emphasis placed on force, which will help prosecutors more effectively use the statute.
 The bill also extends the time limit for prosecutors to bring charges against traffickers in cases involving minors.
 The passage of this bill will help prosecutors to more effectively utilize the involuntary servitude statute, which in turn will protect victims.
 Read more about the law here.

 EDI is also committed to ensuring that these laws are utilized: